 GDPR and data residency

-Germany operates under both GDPR (EU-wide) and the German Federal Data Protection Act (BDSG), which in some areas imposes stricter requirements than the GDPR baseline.
-For businesses that process EU personal data:
+Germany operates under the EU GDPR and the German Federal Data Protection Act (BDSG).
+Hosting in Germany can simplify one part of a data-location decision, but compliance follows the full processing arrangement.
+For businesses that process personal data:

 Production setup before taking traffic